d12frosted/elpa-mirror/stable-melpa/org-re-reveal-readme.txt

 https://oer.gitlab.io/emacs-reveal-howto/howto.html
-As a real-life example, maybe check out the OER presentations (HTML with audio, different PDF variants, references into bibliography, index terms) for a course on Operating Systems: https://oer.gitlab.io/OS/
+As a real-life example, maybe check out the OER presentations (HTML with audio, different PDF variants, references into bibliography, index terms, management of metadata including license information and attribution, Docker image for publication as GitLab Pages with CI/CD) for a course on Operating Systems: https://oer.gitlab.io/OS/

 The package org-re-reveal grew out of a forked version of org-reveal